trivago/melody-web/public/docs/redux/provide.md

 In the following screencasts you can find an example of how to pass the store down in different ways.
-The example is using React and `react-redux` but the principle can be applied for `provide` of the Melody `trv-melody/redux` as well.
+The example is using React and `react-redux` but the principle can be applied for `provide` of the Melody `melody-redux` as well.

 1. [Redux: Passing the Store Down Explicitly via Props](https://egghead.io/lessons/javascript-redux-passing-the-store-down-explicitly-via-props)
 2. [Redux: Passing the Store Down Implicitly via Context](https://egghead.io/lessons/javascript-redux-passing-the-store-down-implicitly-via-context)